Reading Old Cemetery: Memorials

 The cemetery contains the war graves of 205 Commonwealth service personnel of World War I (besides one Serbian serviceman of the same war) and 41 of World War II.
-There is a large war graves plot in the back of the cemetery, in the right hand corner from the entrance, where stands a Screen Wall memorial to those buried in Plot 72 and elsewhere in the cemetery whose graves could not be marked by headstones.
+There is a large war graves plot in the back of the cemetery, in the right hand corner from the entrance.
+Here stands a Screen Wall memorial to those buried in Plot 72 and elsewhere in the cemetery whose graves could not be marked by headstones.
 Many other memorials are in the cemetery including three Old Contemptibles who served in the British Expeditionary Force and survived the Great War: